ngze/rehooktive/README.md

 > Makes Angular lifecycle hooks being reactive! 🚀

-**Rehooktive** is a lightweight library that lets you have the power of reactive programing over Angular lifecycle hooks.
+**Rehooktive** is a lightweight library that lets you have the power of reactive programming over Angular lifecycle hooks.
-You can use it to profit the abilities of RxJS and have fully reactive support in your directives/components code.
+Use it to take advantage of RxJS and have fully reactive support in your directives/components code.

 ## Features